 42 Ibid. at 1344.
 See also Aghion, Hart and Moore, supra note 38, at fn.
 8: "in the absence of a competitive auction, the winning bidder may not be the highest value user of the firm's assets".
-For empirical evidence consistent with this, see Shai Bernstein, Emanuele Colonnelli and Benjamin Iverson, Asset Allocation in Bankruptcy, 74 JOURNAL OF FINANCE 5 (2019).
+For empirical evidence consistent with this, see Shai Bernstein, Emanuele Colonnelli and Benjamin Iverson, Asset Allocation in Bankruptcy, 74 JOURNAL OF FINANCE 5 (2019), who report lower utilisation of assets in liquidation sales compared with reorganisation where sales occur in thin markets and in areas with low access to finance.
+The authors acknowledge that lower utilisation does not necessarily mean assets have been inefficiently reallocated, but report some evidence that is suggestive of inefficient liquidation.

 43 This is the problem with which Marcus Miller and Joseph Stiglitz are concerned in Bankruptcy protection against macroeconomic shocks: the case for a 'super Chapter 11', December 1998, http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.617.8478&rep=rep1&type=pdf (last visited August 7, 2020).
-See also Stiglitz's suggestion of a special bankruptcy procedure to be embedded within
+See also Stiglitz's suggestion of a special bankruptcy procedure to be embedded within bankruptcy legislation to deal with circumstances of 'systemic bankruptcy': Joseph Stiglitz, Bankruptcy Laws: Basic Economic Principles, in RESOLUTION OF FINANCIAL DISTRESS: AN INTERNATIONAL PERSPECTIVE ON THE DESIGN OF BANKRUPTCY LAWS Chapter 1 (Stijn Claessens, Simeon Djankov, and Ashoka Mody eds., 2001).
+That proposal, however, was formulated with a different kind of macroeconomic shock in mind, and as such it was assumed that once in the procedure, the debtor would have little or no need for additional funding.
+The position is of course otherwise where the debtor cannot generate revenue due to a lockdown.

-This analysis suggests that it would be highly undesirable to subject businesses that have become temporarily distressed as a result of pandemic-related losses in revenue to an immediate forced sale.
-Since the debtor's distress will very likely be shared by others in the same industry, as well as by debtors in other industries, subjecting the business to a forced sale will be unlikely to yield a price that comes close to approximating fundamental value, exacerbating losses to creditors and (depending on subsequent use of the assets) potentially increase unemployment.
-It follows from this that any rule that requires a debtor that has become cash-flow insolvent because of COVID-19 to file for the commencement of a collective insolvency procedure in which control passes to a third party with a view to a sale is undesirable: if all that can reasonably be expected is a fire-sale outcome, the debtor should be spared the costs of entry into such a process.44
+others in the same industry, as well as by debtors in other industries, subjecting the business to a forced sale will be unlikely to yield a price that comes close to approximating fundamental value, exacerbating losses to creditors and (depending on subsequent use of the assets) potentially increasing unemployment.
+It follows from this that any rule that requires a debtor that has become unable to pay debts as they fall due because of COVID-19 to file for the commencement of a collective insolvency procedure in which control passes to a third party with a view to a sale is undesirable: if all that can reasonably be expected is a fire-sale outcome, the debtor should be spared the costs of entry into such a process.44